 - a.
-This Protocol shall enter into force on the date on which the Agency receives from both France and the Community written notification that their respective internal requirements for entry into force have been met. - b.
-France and the Community may, at any date before this Protocol enters into force, declare that they will apply this Protocol provisionally. - c.
+This Protocol shall enter into force on the date on which the Agency receives from the Russian Federation written notification that the procedures of the Russian Federation required for entry into force have been met. - b.
+The Russian Federation may, at any date before this Protocol enters into force, declare that it will apply this Protocol provisionally. - c.
 The Director General shall promptly inform all Member States of the Agency of any declaration of provisional application of, and of the entry into force of, this Protocol.